emhill/117-Su15/src/morea/07.lists/pwod.md

 1. Create a list of 10 numbers and print it out
 2. Make sure one number occurs more than any other
-2. Print out the [mode](https://docs.python.org/3.4/library/statistics.html#statistics.mode) function applied to the list
+2. Print out the [mode](https://docs.python.org/3.4/library/statistics.html#statistics.mode) function applied to the list-->

 ## wheel.py